douymLab/BayesMonSTR/README.md

 # BayesMonSTR

-A toolkit for mosaic STR mutation calling.
+A toolkit for mosaic STR mutation calling and visualization.

 ## Install

-run `./INSTALL.sh`.
+You can choose to run ./INSTALL.sh to install all four programs simultaneously, or install only the required program individually by following the instructions in each respective subdirectory.

 ## BayesMonSTR